afumedo24/Smart-Dashboard-/README.md

 Abdaal, Ahmed, 22110413

-# Dashboard Application for WP2
+# Dashboard Application

 [Link to MyGit Repository](https://mygit.th-deg.de/aa10413/wp2-projekt-smarthome)

 ## Project Description
 The **Dashboard Application** is a progressive web application designed as a client-server architecture with both frontend and backend components.
-The project follows the Corporate Identity of THD/DIT and is usable on both mobile phones (Android, iOS) and desktop PCs.
-The frontend is built with Vue3 using the Composition API and routing, while the backend is implemented using ExpressJS with TypeScript.
-A MongoDB database is used for data storage.
+The project adheres to the Corporate Identity of THD/DIT and is optimized for both mobile devices (Android, iOS) and desktop PCs.
+The frontend is built using Vue3 with the Composition API and routing, while the backend utilizes ExpressJS with TypeScript.
+Data is stored in a MongoDB database.

-Key features include:
+### Key Features:
 - User data input form
 - Static and dynamic charts
+- Data from Mensa, Weather, News and Market Capitalization API
 - Sensor settings view with configurations stored in a JSON file
-- Integration with both internal and external REST APIs
+- Integration with internal and external REST APIs

 ## Prerequisites
-To run this project, you will need the following software installed:
+Ensure you have the following software installed:

 ### General
 - **NodeJS**: v14.17.0 or higher